fabianmartins/alienattack.workshop/README.md

 Answer with **y**, and wait for environment to be deployed.
 If everything is ok, at the end you are going to see something like this:

  `✅  <envname>`

+Below that line, you will see a section named *Outputs*, with some additinal lines.
+Take note of those.
+You are going to need it.

 ## Fix the application